 All of this puts a premium on:

 When the staff that has been employed to protect the disabled residents of group homes abrogate their obligations and injure the residents, rather than protecting them, the residents have only relatives and friends to speak up for them.
 Holding someone responsible for injuring a member of your family who was placed in their care for protection is a serious responsibility.
-The legal team at Knapp & Roberts PLC in Phoenix, Arizona understands the emotional nature of the effort.
+The Phoenix personal injury lawyers at Knapp & Roberts understands the emotional nature of the effort.
 We offer the integrity and compassion you want during such an anxious time.
 We also provide years of experience with the nuances of Arizona law to maximize the chances of success in handling neglect and abuse cases involving care facilities.

 The cases tend to be very dependent on what you can prove.
 If you even suspect improper care at a group home, you should arrange for a transfer to another home and, at the same time, document as much as you can about the treatment and conditions at the current group home.
 Take pictures of anything that can be photographed, and take notes that document times, dates, and the names of people involved.
 All of it may be useful in establishing that the wrongful actions occurred, that they were foreseeable, and that there was evidence of the mistreatment, which was ignored, allowing it to continue.